Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OnDBsQueuesBrokersAndCaching.md

 - Nameko : python framework for building service orientated software
 - fritzy/thoonk.js / fritzy/thoonk.py : Persistent and fast push feeds, queues, and jobs

+Some queues property from [Redis author](http://antirez.com/news/78):
+- at-most-once / at-least-once delivery property
+- guaranteed delivery to a single worker at least for a window of time
+- best-effort checks to avoid to re-delivery a message after a timeout if the message was already processed
+- handle, during normal operations, messages as a FIFO
+- auto cleanup of the internal data structures

-## Storage layer for numeric data series over time
+# Storage layer for numeric data series over time
 RRDtool (the ancestor) and its followers:

 - RRDCached